Personal, Family, and Community Preparedness: How You Can Prepare Today for the Hazards You May Face Tomorrow

 Creating personal preparedness and family preparedness plans can be a fun activity.
 FEMA recommends building specific kits that contain supplies and provisions for 72 hours for your home, car, and on-the-go.
 Kits can be created over time and can be built inexpensively using second-hand shops and repurposing items you already own.
 Before you begin building your kits, consider your own personal needs and the needs of your family by asking these questions:

 - How many people will you plan to support in an emergency?
 Although you may live alone, your emergency plan may include meeting up with family or friends.
-When planning for the members of your group, make sure to account for individuals who are differently abled or elderly.
+When planning for the members of your group, make sure to account for individuals with disabilities or aging/older adults.
 Determine how many supplies you will need to bring based on who is in your group.

 - How much can you physically bring with you?
 A car kit can contain multiple items as your vehicle will be carrying most of your supplies.
 But if you are left without the use of your vehicle, can you take the rest of the supplies on foot?
 How much can your group reasonably carry on their backs?